Polish man found dead in Lusk in unexplained circumstances

 Gardaí are appealing for the public’s help following the unexplained death of a man in Lusk, north Co Dublin this week.

-The man, who was aged in his fifties and originally from Poland, was found in the bedroom of a home in the Ballastown area at around 5pm on Wednesday.
+The man, who was aged in his 50s and originally from Poland, was found in the bedroom of a home in the Ballastown area at around 5pm on Wednesday.

 The circumstances of the man’s death remain unexplained and gardaí are seeking the help of the public in determining his final movements.

-“This male was wearing navy blue track suit bottoms and a black zip up bomber jacket and was carrying a distinctive ‘Lidl Deluxe’ shopping bag (black with white writing),” the Garda said in a statement.
+The man was wearing a “navy blue track suit bottoms and a black zip up bomber jacket and was carrying a distinctive ‘Lidl Deluxe’ shopping bag (black with white writing),” the Garda said in a statement.

 Sources say an official murder investigation has not yet been launched but that gardaí are being given all the resources of a murder inquiry.